-A fresh stool sample transported to the lab within 2 hours or a preserved stool sample; sometimes multiple samples collected on different days
+A fresh stool sample transported to the lab within 2 hours or a preserved stool sample; usually multiple samples are collected on different days.

-When thin smears of fresh or preserved stool are put onto glass slides and stained, the parasites and/or their ova or cysts, the form in which the parasite is surrounded by a resistant cover or capsule, can be detected and identified under the microscope by a trained laboratorian.
+For the exam, thin smears of your fresh or preserved stool are put onto glass slides and stained.
+The parasites and/or their ova or cysts (the form in which the parasite is surrounded by a resistant cover or capsule) may be seen and identified using a microscope.
 Different ova and parasites have distinct shapes, sizes, and internal structures that are characteristic of their species.

-The majority of people who are infected by gastrointestinal parasites become infected by drinking water or eating food that has been contaminated with the ova.
+Most people who are infected by gastrointestinal parasites become infected by drinking water or eating food that has been contaminated with the ova.
 (For more details, read Food and Waterborne Illness.)
 Ova and parasites from infected people or animals are released in the stool and can then contaminate any water, food, or surfaces that come into contact with them.
-This contamination cannot be seen; the food and water will look, smell, and taste completely normal.
-People who ingest contaminated food or water can become infected and, without careful sanitation (hand washing and care with food preparation), the infection may be passed on to others.
+This contamination cannot be seen.
+The food and water will look, smell, and taste completely normal.
+If you eat contaminated food or drink contaminated water, you can become infected.
+Without careful sanitation (hand washing and care with food preparation), you can pass the infection to others.

-The most common symptoms of a parasitic infection are prolonged diarrhea, bloody diarrhea, mucus in stool, abdominal pain, and nausea.
-These symptoms typically arise days to weeks after exposure and persist.
-Some people may also have headaches and fever; others may have few or no noticeable symptoms.
+The most common symptoms of a parasitic infection are prolonged diarrhea, bloody diarrhea, mucus in your stool, abdominal pain, and nausea.
+These symptoms typically arise days to weeks after infection and can continue for some time.
+You may also have headaches and fever, or few or no noticeable symptoms.

-If diarrhea lasts more than a few days, it may lead to weight loss, dehydration and electrolyte imbalance, dangerous conditions in children, the elderly, and those with weak immune systems.
-According to the World Health Organization (WHO), foodborne and waterborne diarrheal diseases, including those caused by parasites, kill about 2 million people a year.
+If your diarrhea lasts more than a few days, it may lead to weight loss, dehydration, and electrolyte imbalance.
+These complications are especially dangerous in children, the elderly, and those with weakened immune systems (e.g., people with HIV/AIDS, cancer, and transplant recipients).
+According to the World Health Organization (WHO), foodborne and waterborne diarrheal diseases, including those caused by parasites, kill more than 700,000 people a year.

-Three of the most common parasites in the United States are the single-cell parasites Giardia species, Entamoeba histolytica, and Cryptosporidium species.
-Found throughout the world in even the most remote and pristine mountain streams and lakes, these parasites may infect swimming pools, hot tubs, and occasionally community water supplies.
+The three most common parasites in the United States are the single-cell parasites Giardia species, Entamoeba histolytica, and Cryptosporidium species.
+These parasites may infect swimming pools, hot tubs, and occasionally community water supplies and can be found throughout the world in even the most remote and pristine mountain streams and lakes.

-- Giardia species are some of the most common intestinal parasites in the United States.
+- Giardia species are some of the most common intestinal parasites in the U.S.

 - Cryptosporidium (often called crypto) is one of the leading causes of recreational water-related disease outbreaks in the U.S.